Within as little as 24 million generations, mammals can evolve from the size of a mouse to the size of an elephant, a new study estimates.

-At the end of the Cretaceous Period, about the time the dinosaurs disappeared, mammals were small — the largest ones appear to have been rodentlike creatures about the size of rabbits, weighing about 6.6 pounds (3 kilograms).
+At the end of the Cretaceous Period, about the time the dinosaurs disappeared, mammals were small — the largest ones appear to have been rodent-like creatures about the size of rabbits, weighing about 6.6 lbs.
+(3 kilograms).

 Within about 40 million years, the largest living mammal ever to live had emerged: the Indricotherium.

-Related to horses and rhinos, the tusked, tree-leaf-eating Indricotherium is estimated to have weighed as much as 33,000 pounds (15,000 kilograms), according Evans.
+Related to horses and rhinos, the tusked, tree-leaf-eating Indricotherium is estimated to have weighed as much as 33,000 lbs.
+(15,000 kg), according Evans.

 Evans and his colleagues looked at size changes within 28 groups of mammals, called orders of mammals, on four continents and all ocean basins.
 They found a discrepancy between the rate of change within species and the rate of change within higher level groups that include many species, such as orders.
 Within species, change happens more quickly, but these rates do not last for long.

 If they did, the team calculates that mammals could go from mouse-size to elephant-size in 200,000 generations.
 However, the fossil record demonstrates large-scale changes don't happen this quickly, according to Evans.